ryokat3/qiita-sync/README.md

 -->
 ```

+The `id` will be automatically added to the header after uploaded to Qiita site.

 ## Links to your Qiita articles

 You can write a link to another your Qiita article as a relative file path like below.